neo4j-contrib/neomodel/doc/source/cypher.rst

 The ``resolve_objects`` parameter automatically inflates the returned nodes to their defined classes (this is turned **off** by default).
 See :ref:`automatic_class_resolution` for details and possible pitfalls.

-You canalso  retrieve a whole path of already instantiated objects corresponding to the nodes and relationship classes with a single query::
+You can also retrieve a whole path of already instantiated objects corresponding to the nodes and relationship classes with a single query::

     q = db.cypher_query("MATCH p=(:CityOfResidence)<-[:LIVES_IN]-(:PersonOfInterest)-[:IS_FROM]->(:CountryOfOrigin) RETURN p LIMIT 1",